stellarscripts/stellar_firma_transcripts/_posts/2019-08-23-stellarfirma-season1q-a.md

 #### TIM

 Yes.
 Oh yeah.
-I-- I've, I've never got into it too badly myself, but I definitely know, like a-- When I was doing university improv, it felt like the extent of the universe.
+I've never got into it too badly myself, but I definitely know, like a-- When I was doing university improv, it felt like the extent of the universe.
 And then after it was like, "Oh, this was a tiny little corner."

 #### BEN

 It's the same thing as student theatre.
 It's no different. [__TIM:__ Yeah.]
-You do-- you do theatre when you're a student and you think it's the best thing ever and then you look back on it when you've seen some real people do real theatre and you're like, [__TIM:__ Oh, no.] "My god, we were crap!" __[Tim laughs]__ It was-- it was an important and [__TIM:__ Yeah.] formative experience, [__TIM:__ Oh, sure.] but you ain't hit your zenith [__TIM:__ Exactly.] when you're doing, you know, bloody--
+You do theatre when you're a student and you think it's the best thing ever and then you look back on it when you've seen some real people do real theatre and you're like, [__TIM:__ Oh, no.] "My god, we were crap!" __[Tim laughs]__ It was an important and [__TIM:__ Yeah.] formative experience, [__TIM:__ Oh, sure.] but you ain't hit your zenith [__TIM:__ Exactly.] when you're doing, you know, bloody--

 #### TIM